ruiyangge/multiscanner_SBM/README.md

-# Source-based morphometer for multi-centre MRI studies
+# Source-based morphometry for multi-centre MRI studies
 ## Project Description

 We want to demonstrate that our analyais strategy (scanner-specific strategy) outperforms the conventional one for T1-weighted structural MRI Data.